PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - Refer to the diagram and try to resolve before looking at the specific steps
 - We will work from left to right on the diagram

 ### 3.15.1.
-Update App1 Spoke VPC for OB/EW routing with GWLB
+Update App1 Spoke VPC for OB/EW routing with TGW

 - First investigate `ps-lab-app1_spoke_vpc` Route Tables in the VPC Dashboard and try to identify and fix what is missing.
 Refer to the diagram for guidance.